 Shoah Memorial Trail in Luxembourg City

-Let us not forget the Shoah victims!
+Let us never forget the victims of the Shoah!

 Duration